Injectable & Transdermal Texture Analysis: Microneedles, Syringes & Patchesmicroneedle penetration test

 A single KHT TA-30 configured with a 50 N load cell (or 500 N dual-range) plus the three accessory kits — microneedle compression platen, syringe activation rig, and 180° peel fixture — covers every injectable and transdermal application listed on this page.
 Universal probe interface means third-party fixtures from SMS, Brookfield, or custom fabricators mount directly without adapters.

-The compliance layer matters more for injectables than for almost any other pharma application because combination drug-device filings often require full mechanical-characterisation datasets submitted to FDA (CDRH and CDER) or EMA.
-The KHT TA-30 includes 21 CFR Part 11–compliant audit trails, electronic signatures, and user access controls as standard — not as an upgrade path — and ships with the IQ/OQ/PQ validation package needed for GMP lab qualification.
+The KHT TA-30 includes 21 CFR Part 11–compliant audit trails, electronic signatures, and user access controls as standard, and ships with the IQ/OQ/PQ validation package needed for GMP lab qualification.

 Standards Compliance Matrix